burakboduroglu/programming_notes/Python-Notes/python_basic_2.md

 ```

 - Thanks for reading.
 If you have any questions, please feel free to ask me.
 I will be happy to help you.
 See you in the Python Basics - 2. 👋
-- If you want more exercises, you can check out my Kaggle account [-Kaggle-](https://www.kaggle.com/burakbodurolu).
+- If you want more exercises, you can check out my Kaggle account [-Kaggle-](https://www.kaggle.com/burakbodurolu) and Python Projects account [-Python Projects-](https://github.com/burakboduroglu/Python-Projects).